9 Nursing Home Facilities in Oskaloosa, KS

 Medicare

-For the first 20 days of a qualified nursing home stay, Medicare will compensate for the entire bill and a considerable percentage of the covered fees until day 100.
-After that, Medicare will not fund any {portion|part|segment} of the cost.
-While this is satisfactory for short-term care, those who seek long-term care must either pay out of pocket or seek monetary assistance from alternative options.
+For the first 20 days of a qualified nursing home stay, Medicare will pay for the entire cost and a significant percentage of the covered fees until day 100.
+After that, Medicare will not pay for any {portion|part|segment} of the cost.
+While this is sufficient for short-term care, those who seek long-term care must either pay out of pocket or seek financial aid from different avenues.

 Here you can read a bit more about Medicare benefits for seniors